LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have emerged as powerful tools capable of accomplishing a broad spectrum of tasks.
+Large language models (LLMs) have emerged as powerful tools capable of accomplishing a broad spectrum of tasks.
 Their abilities span numerous areas, and one area where they have made a significant impact is in the domain of code generation.
-In this context, we view LLMs as mutation and crossover tools.
+Here, we propose using the coding abilities of LLMs to introduce meaningful variations to code defining neural networks.
 Meanwhile, Quality-Diversity (QD) algorithms are known to discover diverse and robust solutions.
-By merging the code-generating abilities of LLMs with the diversity and robustness of QD solutions, we introduce \textit{LLMatic}, a Neural Architecture Search (NAS) algorithm.
-While LLMs struggle to conduct NAS directly through prompts, \textit{LLMatic} uses a procedural approach, leveraging QD for prompts and network architecture to create diverse and highly performant networks.
-We test \textit{LLMatic} on the CIFAR-10 image classification benchmark, demonstrating that it can produce competitive networks with just $2,000$ searches, even without prior knowledge of the benchmark domain or exposure to any previous top-performing models for the benchmark.
+By merging the code-generating abilities of LLMs with the diversity and robustness of QD solutions, we introduce \texttt{LLMatic}, a Neural Architecture Search (NAS) algorithm.
+While LLMs struggle to conduct NAS directly through prompts, \texttt{LLMatic} uses a procedural approach, leveraging QD for prompts and network architecture to create diverse and high-performing networks.
+We test \texttt{LLMatic} on the CIFAR-10 and NAS-bench-201 benchmarks, demonstrating that it can produce competitive networks while evaluating just $2,000$ candidates, even without prior knowledge of the benchmark domain or exposure to any previous top-performing models for the benchmark.
+The open-sourced code is available in \url{https://github.com/umair-nasir14/LLMatic}.